CoryBorek/notes-md/classes/cs4720/module5/index.md

 # Module 5

+# Arithmetic for Computers

+Operations on integers

+Addition and Subtraction, Multiplication and Division.

+Dealing with Overflow.

+## Review: Basic Hardware

+AND gate,

+OR gate,

+NOT gate,

+Multiplexor

+Half Adder: S = x'y + xy', C = xy

+# Overflow

+Overflow = Carry in to most significant bit XOR carry our of most significant bit.

 # Multiply in MIPS

  Mips provides a separate pair of 32-bit registers to contain the 64 bit product, called Hi and Lo